dekoza/mtgpl/rules/M14_Rulebook.rst

 Power and Toughness
 ~~~~~~~~~~~~~~~~~~~
-Each creature card has a special box with its power and toughness.
+Each creature card has a special box with its *power* and *toughness*.
 A creature's power
 (the first number) is how much damage it deals in combat.
 Its toughness (the second number)
 is how much damage must be dealt to it in a single turn to destroy it.
 (A planeswalker
 card has a different special box with its loyalty here.)

 Collector Number
 ~~~~~~~~~~~~~~~~